TomStarshak/project-euler-helper/README.md

 # Description

-This package contains 10 moduls
+This package contains 10 modules
-* divisors(n): returns a list of divisors of n
+* divisors(n): returns a list of divisors of net
-* prime_factors(n): returns a list of the prime factors of n
+* prime_factors(n): returns a list of the prime factors of net
 * is_prime(n): check if n is prime
 * sieve_of_eratosthenes(n): returns a list of all prime numbers < n
 * is_palindrome(n): checks if n is a palindromic numbers